Bonus payment to health and social care workers

 We have received information about bogus telephone calls from HMRC demanding payment of back tax.

-This is a scam – HMRC have advised they would only do this by post - not via telephone or email.
+This is a scam – HMRC has advised they would only do this by post - not via telephone or email.

 Pension scams are on the increase.